 Supremex Announces Record Q1 2023 Results

-/EIN News/ -- MONTREAL, May 09, 2023 (GLOBE NEWSWIRE) -- Supremex Inc. (“Supremex” or the “Company”) (TSX: SXP), a leading North American manufacturer and marketer of envelopes and a growing provider of paper-based packaging solutions, today announced its results for the first quarter ended March 31, 2023.
+MONTREAL, May 09, 2023 (GLOBE NEWSWIRE) -- Supremex Inc. ("Supremex" or the "Company") SXP, a leading North American manufacturer and marketer of envelopes and a growing provider of paper-based packaging solutions, today announced its results for the first quarter ended March 31, 2023.
 The Company will hold a conference call to discuss these results, tomorrow at 8:00 a.m.
 (Eastern Time).

 First Quarter Financial Highlights and Recent Events